 Previous studies have often divided China into four major geographical regions, each with relatively uniform climatic characteristics.
-These regions are Southern China (Region-I), Northern China (Region-II), Northwestern China (Region-III), and the Oinghai-Tibet region of China (Region-IV), as illustrated in Fig. 2.
-The Qinling Mountains (a) - Huaihe River (b) line, which roughly coincides with the 0 °C isotherm and 800 mm annual precipitation line in January, serves as the boundary between Region-I and Region-II.
-The Daxing'an Mountains (c) - Yinshan Mountains (d) - Helan Mountains (e), which divide the monsoon and non-monsoon regions and the 400 mm annual precipitation line, serve as the boundaries between Region-II and Region-III.
-The boundary between Region-IV and Regions I-II-III is approximately the line between China's first and second steps in terrain.
+These regions are southern China (Region-I), northern China (Region-II), northwestern China (Region-III), and the Qinghai-Tibet region of China (Region-IV), as illustrated in Fig. 2.
+The Qinling Mountains (a) and Huai River (b) line, which roughly coincides with the line marked by the 0° isotherm and 800 mm annual precipitation in January, serves as the boundary between Region-I and Region-II.
+The Daxing'an Mountains (c), Yinshan Mountains (d), and Helan Mountains (e), which divide the monsoon and non-monsoon regions and the 400 mm annual precipitation line, serve as the boundaries between Region-II and Region-III.
+The boundary between Region-II and Region-III.
+The boundary between Region-IV and Regions III.
+The boundary between Region-IV and Regions is approximately the line between China's first and second steps in terrain.